facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 ## Our final **CI/CD** pipeline

-At the end of this process, we were finally able to move away from **Docker Compose** while still having a **CI/CD** pipeline which didn't need workarounds or hacks to be fully functioning.
-With **GitLab** 14.8, our example pipeline can now be modified as it follows:
+At the end of this process, we were finally able to move away from **Docker Compose** while still having a **CI/CD** pipeline that didn't need any workarounds or hacks to be fully functioning.
+With **GitLab** 14.8, our sample pipeline can now be modified as follows:

 ```yaml
 job-1: